Bill Frank Whitten

 Bill Frank Whitten (October 4, 1944 – April 8, 2006) was a Hollywood fashion designer who designed stage clothing and high-end fashion for musicians and celebrities.

 In 1974, Whitten's custom shirt business in West Hollywood, Workroom 27, was discovered by Neil Diamond who became an advocate for Whitten's custom-designed clothing.
 At the height of his business, Whitten had a factory with 50 employees making stage clothing for 20 groups including the Commodores, The Jacksons, and Edgar Winter.
 He also designed Michael Jackson's famous rhinestone glove and crystal-encrusted socks.
 In 1990, he opened a store, Bill Whitten, on Melrose Avenue.

-Whitten died of cancer on April 8, 2006, and is buried in Los Angeles, California.
+Whitten died of cancer on April 8, 2006.
 He is the brother of artist Jack Whitten.

+Legacy

+Whitten's highly beaded and crystal-set performance pieces remained culturally resonant decades later.
+In 2019, a pair of crystal-encrusted "moonwalking" socks associated with Michael Jackson and attributed to Whitten's atelier drew international auction headlines, underscoring continuing interest in his stagecraft.
+In 2025, Levi Strauss & Co. announced that its archives had acquired an early-1970s patchwork denim tuxedo suit Whitten created for Elton John, documenting Whitten’s experimentation with denim alongside his signature embellishment techniques.